tarix/ElvUI_Gearset/README.md

 # Features
 ### Equipment Manager
 - Equipment Set Overlay for your bag and bank slots showing the equipment sets for an item.
-- Item levels and durability information on the character screen.